hubmapconsortium/portal-ui/README.md

-To tag a new version for github and [dockerhub](https://hub.docker.com/repository/docker/hubmap/portal-ui), checkout a release branch, increment `VERSION`, update `compose/test.yml` to match, and run:
+To tag a new version for github and [dockerhub](https://hub.docker.com/repository/docker/hubmap/portal-ui), checkout a release branch, increment `VERSION`, update `compose/test.yml` to match, commit these changes, and run:
 ```sh
 ./push.sh
 ```
+Update the CHANGELOG, adding the date for the current release, and stubbing the new "in progress" release.

 If this should be deployed publicly, make `@yuanzhou` a reviewer on the PR, so he knows a new version is available.